Spanksgiving -more thighs and breasts for your dinner table - Cover

 The Jezebelle doll was originally named after some of John F. Kellogg’s favorite forty-two foster daughters.
 He was one of the guys who bankrolled Fort Gilead and who had some of the weirdest ideas.
 He lived in an Insane asylum where he tried out all sorts of wacky health and therapy ideas - a lot of them on those foster daughters.

-He was a big influence on shaping the holiday, but over the years, it had become far tamer and conservative.
+He was a major influence in shaping the holiday, but over the years, the park had become far tamer and more conservative.
 This year proved to be interesting because there was a brand-new park manager who just moved to Peach Valley from Ireland, named Drew Peacock III.

 His Grandfather was basically the Walt Disney of Fort Gilead - he was the high mucky-muck of the seven guys who put the whole thing together.
 The Peacocks ended up going bankrupt after some bad investment decisions with Charles Ponzi, so it was good to see his son back in control.